Fury over schools 'banning' Mother's Day

 One mother — whose child missed out on a Mother's Day event — agreed, saying she thought the move was "part of a wider trend of eliminating mums, which is upsetting".

-"A sensitive approach for children who don't have mums it have a 'Mother's and Special Friends Day'."
+"A sensitive approach for children who don't have mums is to have a 'Mother's and Special Friends Day'."